GoldenCorgi/just-time-it/readme.md

 Ironman can't save Spiderman in Infinity War but you can save that 3 seconds.

-Now you can go spend more time learning Tensorflow for that very interesting python uncensoring project.
+Now you can go spend more time learning Tensorflow for that interesting python uncensoring project.

 ## Requirements